Tanveer Ahmed (psychiatrist): Other roles

+During the 2024 GPS Gold Cup debate, Ahmed represented Sydney Grammar School on the winning team, arguing for the proposition that "sport is the heart and soul of a GPS school".
+The opposing team included Tom Gleeson and Rusty Young.

 Political career

-Ahmed ran unsuccessfully as a Liberal Party candidate for Marrickville Council at the 2008 NSW Local Council elections.
+Ahmed ran unsuccessfully as a Liberal Party candidate for Marrickville Council at the 2008 NSW local council elections.

 In 2019, Ahmed ran unsuccessfully for the Sydney seat of Reid after it was vacated by Craig Laundy.

 Personal life

-He and his wife Alina have two daughters.
+Ahmed has two daughters.
+He is divorced and has a pet dog.